murrowma/pybeam/README.md

 ## Installation

 # System requirements and package dependencies
-  +Python 3.9 or higher
+- Python 3.9 or higher
-  +PyMC (v5) and its dependencies (automatically installed when PyMC is installed) +numpy, matplotlib, and ArviZ (installed automatically with PyMC) +Cython
+- PyMC (v5) and its dependencies (automatically installed when PyMC is installed)
+- numpy, matplotlib, and ArviZ (installed automatically with PyMC)
+- Cython